aarongoinboise/CodeCamp2025/README.md

   🛠️ Install with: `pip install virtualenv`

 - **Recommended for later:**
-  Required packages for data science and machine learning in notebooks (can just run these in the respective notebooks):
+  Required packages used in the notebooks and scripts (can just run these in the respective notebooks):
   🛠️ Install with:
   ```python
   !pip install nfl-data-py numpy==1.26.4 scipy==1.11.4 scikit-learn==1.4.2 tpot==0.12.2